 Hart Island, located at the western end of Long Island Sound in the Bronx, has a long and morbidly fascinating history as New York City’s public cemetery, with mass graves stretching back to the Civil War.
 Described by Medved as a “remote, windy, indeterminate landscape far from the beating heart of the city,” the island had been controlled for many years by the city’s Department of Correction, which used prison labor to bury more than 1 million unclaimed and unidentified New Yorkers.

 The maintenance of the island came under scrutiny in 2012, when Hurricane Sandy unearthed some remains.
-Two years later, the grave sites became accessible to the families of those buried on the island, and in 2021, control of the island was transferred to the New York City Department of Parks.
+In July of 2015, the grave sites became accessible to the families of those buried on the island, and in 2019, control of the island was transferred to the New York City Department of Parks.

 The Enslaved African and Kingsbridge Burial Grounds, Van Cortlandt Park